kuru0004/mens_tennis_outcomes/README.md

 # Procedures followed

 The project uses data gathered by Jeff Sackmann at [Tennis Abstract](http://www.tennisabstract.com/).
 It was available on GitHub in the [tennis_atp repo](https://github.com/JeffSackmann/tennis_atp).
 Each row of data is for a particular match and each column contains the factors (features) of the match.
+For data from 1992 through 2017, a larger set of data are available.
+(Data is also available for 2018, but this data was not used because the tournaments for that year were not complete at the time of the project.
+Including this data would bias the data
 The features are of three types:
 * Tournament features: Tournament ID, Date, Playing Surface, etc.
 * Players features: Height, Age, Handedness
 * Match features: Aces, Double Faults, etc.

+An overview of the process is shown in Figure 1.
+The data was prepared using the stardard Python stack (numpy, pandas, etc.) to

 <p align="center">
 <img src="images/workflow_tools_fig.png" height=80%, width=80%, alt="Workflow and Tech stack"><br> <b>Figure 1:</b> Machine Learning Workflow and Tools